-Of course this means you will have to find some place to park your vehicle (most states do not allow an unregistered and uninsured vehicle to be parked on a public roadway) and find other means of transportation until you can afford to put insurance back on your vehicle.
+Of course, this means you will have to find someplace to park your vehicle (most states do not allow an unregistered and uninsured vehicle to be parked on a public roadway) and find other means of transportation until you can afford to put insurance back on your vehicle.
 Your insurance may be higher once you can get it started again due to the lapse in coverage and previous cancellation due to non-payment on your record.

-To get instant car insurance quotes and find a way to keep insurance you can afford on your vehicle, click here.
+To get instant car insurance quotes and find a way to keep the insurance you can afford on your vehicle, click here.

 — Michelle Megna contributed to this story.